NYC Busker Ball

-NYC Busker Ball is an event conceived and organized by busker, musician and artist Theo Eastwind, an active subway performer.
+NYC Busker Ball is a buskers festival Buskers festival conceived and organized by busker, musician and artist Theo Eastwind, an active subway performer.
 His first NYC Busker Ball, which took place on January 23, 2013, was staged at a nightclub called Spike Hill in Brooklyn, NY, and was organized as a charity event to raise money to be donated to the American Red Cross to assist in their effort to aid those suffering in the aftermath of Hurricane Sandy.

+History

 Eastwind issued a call to action to other street performers he knew at the time to join him and be part of the benefit that night.
 This first NYC Busker Ball was very well attended by members of the local community.
 He and the others entertained those in attendance for over five hours with their music.
 The proceeds from their performances were then donated as planned to the relief effort.

 After the successful reception of the initial event a decision was made to continue the NYC Busker Ball series on a quarterly basis.
 Artists who are featured at these concerts still consist of entertainers who utilize public spaces as their stage.
 The concept has now spread to other cities around the world and they are usually hosted by other local buskers and street performers in the venue's surrounding area.

 A portion of the proceeds from the NYC Busker Ball now go toward educating other musicians in the art of busking, especially about the protection provided by the First Amendment to the United States Constitution such as the freedom of speech, right of assembly, and freedom of association, and how that relates to the ability of an artist to perform on publicly owned property.